tustnexus/Grades6th7th8th-FictionReadingList/README.md

 To provide **short summaries** (within \~100 words) of well-known middle-grade fiction books, organized by grade level (6th–8th).
 These summaries can be used as a resource for:

-* Fiction analysis datasets
+* Mid-Grade Fiction classification/analysis datasets
-* Vocabulary scaffolding
+* Teachers
-* Genre comparison tasks
+* Parents
-* Teaching narrative structure
+* Mid-Grade readers

 ---